msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

     *  or change the number of packs value at the batch number level

 <div class="note">
  <b></b> When editing a shipment line, you cannot change the item.
-You would need to delete the shipment line and to create a new one.
+You would need to delete the shipment line and create a new one.
 </div>

 ### Delete a Shipment line